What is acid rain?

 - Fabrics, leather, paper, and paints undergo fading of their color in the presence of SO2 and NO2.

 - The negative effect of acid deposition increases the acidity of the soil and lakes water.
 This changes the solubility of the different metal elements salt in soil mainly the aluminum salt in the soil.

-- The effects of acid rain are seen in the fish, plants, and humans life of our environment.
+- The effects of acid rain are seen in the fish, plants, and human life of our environment.
 With the increasing acidity of the water, the fertility of fishes decreases, or young fishes are dying.

 Effects of acid rain on humans

 - It can not affect or harm humans directly.
 It increases the concentration of many dangerous metals or particles through acidic water.
-When we drink such water, it is transported to our body which effects our lungs and kidney.
+When we drink such water, it is transported to our body which affects our lungs and kidney.

 - It also makes the lakes so acidic that they can no longer support drinking or bathing.

 - The formation of acid rain reduces the formation of agricultural crops which we used in our daily life.

 - The nitrogen dioxide which creates acid rain promotes the formation of ground-level ozone gas.
 It causes lung problems for human beings.
-It also effects our skin, cells, and the neuronal system of our body.
+It also has adverse effects on our skin, cells, and the neuronal system of the body.